How much quality time do you spend with your child lately?

 As parents, our lives are filled with chores and responsibilities.
 But some of them can pull double duty!

 Need to rake the leaves?
 Have one child help rake!
 Need to clean out the pantry?
-Then, get a kid to help stack and organize.
+Get a kid to help stack and organize.

 Make it a common goal you have together!